 Allowing your remote accountants to do their jobs effectively means giving them access to all of your various software and systems: bookkeeping, CRM, ERP, etc. Handing out separate usernames and passwords to remote workers can be a security nightmare–each password represents another entry point to the network that can be stolen or hacked.

 It’s also extremely cumbersome for the remote accountant.
 Keeping track of all the usernames and passwords he or she will need to access your systems will be almost impossible without writing them down, thus creating further security risks.
-Inevitably the remote accountant will forget a password and get locked out of the system, preventing him or her from being productive and creating additional work for IT.
+Inevitably the remote accountant will forget a password and get locked out of the system, preventing him from being productive and creating additional work for IT.

 To get around this problem, some firms are creating a single remote portal that automatically allows remote accountants access to all of the various systems and databases.
 The employee only has to remember one username and password–or if other authentication methods are used, she won’t need to remember any passwords at all.
 And IT will have a single entry point through which it can set up a firewall, keep security updated with the latest patches, and manage software licenses and upgrades.